-Starting Wednesday, January 20, Speedy’s Study Space will provide a welcoming, safe, and inclusive space for student learning and studying on the Olympia campus.
+Continuing into the Spring quarter, Speedy’s Study Space will provide a welcoming, safe, and inclusive space for student learning and studying on the Olympia campus.
 Stable and consistent internet, study tables, power, and a restroom are available for student use.
 Information about Speedy’s Study Space hours, how students can reserve a spot, and safety protocols is available online.

 Advising by Appointment

 We are a smaller staff, but a mighty one, here and ready to support you!
 Simply email an advisor to schedule an individual or group zoom chat to talk through ideas, answer your questions, and connect with us!